rkrish75/ZTP/README.md

 you can quickly deploy any Cisco or third-party network virtual service through a simple, built-in, native web user interface (WebUI), command-line interface (CLI), or representational state transfer (REST) API.

+Please read the Perquisite for required hardware, software and other items to run this demo sucessfully.
+Also attached the demo video on this.